Nirmalya24/fodp_vmp/README.md

-# fodp_vmp
+# Friends of Discovery Park - Vegetation Management Platform

-Friends of Discovery Park - Vegetation Management Platform
+This repo aims to create a minimum viable product of an online dashboard for vegetation management.